 - SeaMar Community Clinics

 The HUB and its CCA partners are finalizing operational elements and community partnerships necessary to launch the HUB by early 2019.
 Representatives from each CCA have been working with HUB staff to develop individual agency budgets, identify care coordinators and supervisors for trainings, and collaborate on development of the HUB’s policies and procedures.

 As we move forward, expanding our network of partnerships is crucial.
 The HUB’s Advisory Committee will include representatives from each Care Coordination Agency, referral sources, service providers, and other community partners across the North Sound region.

-Want to learn how you can make referrals to the HUB once it goes live in 2019?
+Want to learn how you can make referrals to the HUB ?
 Link here and keep reading.

 Or you can go back to What is a Community HUB?